Rubber Roof Installation

 - Warranties are only 15- 20 years

-- Highly skilled roof technicians that are specially trained for TPO are required
+- Highly skilled roof technicians that that install TPO is required

-This is a TPO roof that was installed 10 years prior when the Marriot Hotel was built, and seams were already separating and in some areas, the UV rays have damaged the roof.
+An image of a TPO roof that was installed ten years ago with the construction of the when Marriot Hotel and the seams were already separating, and in some areas, the UV rays have damaged the roof.

 There were 2 layers of TPO roofing membranes on this roof installed.
 Five years after installation we were called to find the leaks and make repairs